ONLYOFFICE/DocumentServer/ROADMAP.md

 ### All editors

 * New options for operations with objects:
   * setting an arbitrary angle for a gradient fill
-  * setting the picker position using a spinner in the fill settings for shapes, Text Art, etc
+  * setting the picker position using a spinner in the fill settings
   * buttons for adding/removing the current picker
   * adding a new picker - without changing the current view of the gradient
 * New options for proofing:
   * editing AutoCorrect options for math equations
   * recognized functions
   * autoformatting as you type